Kim Sa-i

-Kim Sa-i (Korean: 김사이, born 1971) is a Korean poet.
+Kim Sa-i (Korean: 김사이, born 1971) is a South Korean poet.
 Departing from the pre-existing poetry about labor whose emphasis is on its purpose, she writes poems that fully represent the life experiences of the working people.
 Especially, her interest lies in the structural alienation of women workers engendered by patriarchy.
 Being a former laborer herself, she continues to participate in activism to support the working people.

 Life

-Kim was born in Haenam, Jeollanam-do, in 1971.
-She left hometown and worked at the Guro Industrial Complex in Seoul.
+Kim was born in Haenam, South Jeolla Province, South Korea in 1971.
+She left her hometown and worked at the Guro Industrial Complex in Seoul.
 By joining the Literary Society of Workers in Guro, she first learned about poetry.
 Her career as a poet began after she published her poem "Seoreun yeoseotsal kkot (서른여섯 살 꽃, 36-Year-Old Flower)" in the summer edition of the literary journal Poetry Review.
 Her first poetry collection Banseonghada geumandun nal (반성하다 그만둔 날, The Day I Stopped Self-Reflection), published in 2008, was nominated for the Book of the Year Award for the Best Literary Work, held by the newsweekly Sisain.

 She has actively engaged in the Korean society, contributing columns on current events to newspapers, taking part in themed anthologies, and visiting labor movement sites in support.
 In 2007, she joined the group of artists Realist 100, which pursues anti-capitalistic activities.
 Later, she worked at the Korean Contingent Workers Center in 2012.
 Her second poetry collection Naneun amugeotdo an hago itdago handa (나는 아무것도 안 하고 있다고 한다, They Say I'm Doing Nothing) came out in 2018.